kshitijrajsharma/fAIr-JOSM-plugin/README.md

-# JOSM URL Loader Plugin
+# JOSM fAIrLoader Plugin

-A simple JOSM plugin that allows you to load GeoJSON data from any URL with automatic bounding box support.
+A simple JOSM plugin that allows you to load fAIr Prediction GeoJSON data from any URL with automatic bounding box support.

 ## Features